 DCP Part I-11 provides existing controls to manage land use conflict in relation both existing and proposed uses to which a buffer may apply.
-Its provisions provide the ability for Council to compel an applicant to prepare a S r p c on 14 November 2023 a Land Use Conflict Risk Assessment as part of the development application process.
+Its provisions provide the ability for Council to compel an applicant to prepare a Land Use Conflict Risk Assessment as part of the development application process.